yasiruchamuditha/Lossless-Image-compressor-DIP/README.md

 ## Getting Started

-These instructions will help you set up and run the this python based web application locally on the machine.
+These instructions will help you set up and run this python based web application locally on the machine.

 ## Description